igornast/stock-importer/README.md

 * Validation: Ensures required fields are present and properly formatted.
 * Batch Processing: Handles large data imports in configurable batch sizes.
 * Error Reporting: Outputs detailed information for rows that fail validation.
+* Dry-Run Mode: Allows you to test the import process without committing changes to the database.

 ## Commands